arenbudaghyan03/SQL-Data-Analytics-Project1/README.md

 ![dwdwdw](https://github.com/user-attachments/assets/7135de48-b9c5-495c-84bb-d2eec4b36999)

-This project explores sales, customer, and product data of a retail sales business using SQL Server.
+This project explores sales, customer, and product data of a retail sales business using **SQL Server**.
 The goal is to understand business performance, customer demographics, and product distribution through structured queries and key metrics.
 It demonstrates my ability to **write production-quality analytical SQL, design efficient queries, and turn business questions into data-driven insights.**

  **Executive Summary**